The Gift of the Magi

 By O. Henry

 One dollar and eighty–seven cents.
 That was all.
 And sixty cents of it was in pennies.
-Pennies saved one and two at a time by negotiating hard with the grocer and the vegetable man and the butcher until your cheeks burned with the embarrassment of poverty that such close dealing implied.
+Pennies saved one and two at a time by negotiating hard with the grocer and the vegetable man and the butcher until your cheeks burned with the embarrassment of poverty that such haggling implied.
 Three times Della counted it.
 One dollar and eighty–seven cents.
 And the next day would be Christmas.

-There was clearly nothing to do but flop down on the shabby little couch and howl.
+There was clearly nothing to do but flop down on the shabby little couch and weep.
 So Della did it.
 Which makes you think that life is made up of sobs, sniffles, and smiles, with sniffles most common.

 In the lobby below was a letter-box into which no letter would go, and a doorbell that didn’t work.
 Underneath it was a card bearing the name “Mr James Dillingham Young.”